-Israeli students' AI model rescues lost words of antiquity - www.lokmattimes.com
+Israeli students' AI Model rescues lost words of antiquity - www.lokmattimes.com

 Traditionally, epigraphists relied on time-consuming manual methods to reconstruct missing parts of damaged inscriptions.
 However, those methods are prone to errors.

-Students from the university's Department of Software and Information Systems Engineering who took on the project approached the challenge as an "extended masked language modeling task."
-This refers to a specific type of natural language processing task that builds upon the concept of masked language modeling, a technique commonly used in pre-training large-scale language models.
-Damaged content can comprise single characters, character n-grams (partial words), single complete words, and multi-word n-grams.
+Students from the university's Department of Software and Information Systems Engineering who took on the project approached the challenge as an "extended masked language modelling task."
+This refers to a specific type of natural language processing task that builds upon the concept of masked language modelling, a technique commonly used in pre-training large-scale language models.
+Damaged content can comprise single characters, character n-grammes (partial words), single complete words, and multi-word n-grammes.

 By employing an ensemble of word and character prediction models, they were able to achieve high accuracy in restoring damaged text.